nrdxp/nrd.sh/content/blog/closed-openness.md

 ### A Return to Fundamentals

 Ideas matter.
 While trendy ideologies might seem harmless, their long-term consequences can be devastating.
 Prioritizing superficial "social justice" over genuine freedom and measurable outcomes has led us precisely where many predicted — to a landscape where coordinated efforts ruthlessly resist all perceived threats to narrative control.

-> "Ideas matter.
-While trendy ideologies might seem harmless, their long-term consequences can be devastating."

 The response must be unapologetic: a return to well-reasoned, provably sound principles.
 Not through compromise that dilutes our ideals, but through coordinated resistance across disparate groups who understand what's at stake.